eqasim-org/eqasim-switzerland/presentation_mode_choice.md

 -   **`Parameters`**: Manages loading and accessing model coefficients from the YAML file.

 ### Selector (`selector/`)
 -   **`Selector`**: Implements the probabilistic mode selection based on a Multinomial Logit model.
 It converts utilities into choice probabilities and draws a mode for each tour.
+A seed parameter is used for reproducibility.
+For efficient selection (fast), the selection is done this way: first, a random error is sampled from a Gumbel distribution, this error is added to the deterministic utility, and then maximum utility selection is done, meaning the choice with the highest global utility is selected.

 ---